bradleyfalzon/gopherci/CONTRIBUTING.md

 # Integration Tests

-Integration tests can be ran using the `go test -tags=integration ./...` command.
+Integration tests can be ran using the `make test-integration` command.
 This requires a series of environment variables set, see `.env.example` for a list and description.
 A GitHub account is also required, along with a repository and personal access token, for this reason it's recommended to use a test account to avoid the issues and comments being added to your profile, and to ensure the personal access token has minimal access.

+Additionally GCPPubSub integration tests require a Google Service Account, see Development Environment.